LedgerHQ/ledger-dev-doc/source/userspace/debugging.rst

     A side effect of installing a custom CA on your device is that it will from now on fail to pass the Ledger Genuine Check, which is required to install applications from the Ledger Live.
-To become a genuine device once again, you should uninstall your custom CA and all the applications installed through it.
+To make it genuine again, you should uninstall your custom CA and all the applications installed through it.

-Uninstall a custom CA is very quick:
+Uninstalling a custom CA is very quick:

 1. Enter recovery mode on your Ledger Nano S. Do this by unplugging it then holding down the right button (near the hinge, away from USB port) while